Hear me, King Steinarr and Queen Margraig, 68th of the land’s sovereigns, the names of your line, and marvel at the glory of the north!

 Then sat King Edward III, long striding master of the hall and Rylyn III, keen eyed towards the order of things.

-Before Him sat King Quilliam IV, soft spoken liege, and Tangwystl, wolf queen at last come home.
+Before him sat King Quilliam IV, soft spoken liege, and Tangwystl, wolf queen at last come home.

-Before him sat King Nigel III,, keeper of treasures, and Adrielle III, Iron Queen of distant lands, her gifts most precious.
+Before him sat King Nigel III, keeper of treasures, and Adrielle III, Iron Queen of distant lands, her gifts most precious.

 Before him sat King Quilliam III, wave-washed, and Domhnail II, crafting her kingdom.